jainayushjain95/GFGProblems/README.md

 Problem 057  -> Check if an array can be divided into 3 parts with equal sum
 Problem 059  -> Max and Second Max
 Problem 060  -> Reverse array in groups
+Problem 061  -> Minimum adjacent difference in a circular array